hplgit/pysketcher/README.md

 *This is alpha software - the interface is likely to change with every release prior to 0.1.0.*

-Tool for creating sketches of physics problems in terms of Python code.
+Tool for creating sketches of physical and mathematical problems in terms of Python code.

 This library is very heavily based on the thinking of Hans Petter Langtangen however very little if any of his code remains.
 Significant deviations from his library are: